Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Conclusion and Future Work

+Building on our prior work, we systematically expanded the dataset by including $90$ additional participants and introducing a paraphrasing condition that reflects realistic generative-AI-assisted plagiarism.
+Extensive benchmarking shows that gradient-boosted classifiers (LightGBM and CatBoost) achieve strong performance in structured settings, with $F_1$ scores exceeding $97\%$, while the sequence-based TypeNet model exhibits greater robustness for nuanced paraphrasing tasks, achieving an $F_1$ score of $86.9\%$.
+In contrast, text-intrinsic detectors, a 70B-parameter LLaMA-3.3-Instruct model, and human evaluators perform at or near chance in several settings, highlighting the limitations of relying solely on textual or subjective cues for authorship verification.

+We further introduce a deception-based threat model that simulates forged keystroke traces and use it to analyze detector robustness.
+While ML-based detectors are highly vulnerable to such attacks, adversarial training substantially improves resilience, eliminating false rejections under the modeled threat.
+TypeNet demonstrates inherent robustness to these attacks because it relies on temporal sequence modeling.
+These results underscore both the promise of keystroke dynamics and the importance of explicitly evaluating robustness under adversarial conditions.

-Our future research will extend this framework to larger and more diverse populations, devices, and cognitive variables, thereby enhancing generalizability.
-Integrating multimodal behavioral cues such as typing acoustics, mouse trajectories, eye gaze, and contextual metadata can further enrich detection.
-Exploring hybrid text-behavior models, privacy-preserving signal processing, and explainable decision-making interfaces will be essential for building fair, interpretable, and ethically deployable academic integrity systems.
+Future work will focus on improving generalizability by expanding datasets across more diverse populations, devices, and writing contexts.
+We also plan to integrate complementary behavioral signals, such as typing acoustics, mouse dynamics, eye gaze, and contextual metadata, to further strengthen detection.
+Finally, exploring hybrid models that combine linguistic and behavioral signals, alongside privacy-preserving feature extraction and explainable decision-making mechanisms, will be critical for deploying fair, transparent, and ethically responsible academic integrity systems in environments increasingly shaped by generative AI.

 \ifCLASSOPTIONcompsoc